verath/hacky-easter-2019/05-CallForPapers/README.md

 Opening the .docx document in WordPad (I apparently did not have Word installed) shows us a text that looks like random spam for a conference.
-There apperas to be no images, at least not that WordPad can render.
+There appears to be no images, at least not that WordPad can render.

 Since .docx is actually just a .zip in disguise we can unzip the file to have a closer look at its contents.
 See [./IAPLI_Conference](./IAPLI_Conference).